vincentarelbundock/Rdatasets/doc/openintro/rst/friday.rst

       .. rubric:: Description
          :name: description

-      This data set addresses issues of how superstitions regarding Friday the 13th affect human behavior, and whether Friday the 13th is an unlucky day.
+      This dataset addresses issues of how superstitions regarding Friday the 13th affect human behavior, and whether Friday the 13th is an unlucky day.
 Scanlon, et al. collected data on traffic and shopping patterns and accident frequency for Fridays the 6th and